powellc/lobby_slideshow/README.md

-lobby.adamsschool.com
+Lobby Slideshow
 ========================

-A simple project to display a supersized slideshow.
+A Django project to quickly setup a lobby Slideshow on a large monitor or TV display.

+Images can be uploaded manually or connected to a dropbox folder, making management of the slideshow super easy.